AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md

   For more information about defining the Resource Management preferences for the Adobe Workfront system, see [Configure Resource Management preferences](../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md).

 * All other FTE values are calculated based on the System Default schedule.
-  For more information about how the all other values display in the Resource Planner when using FTE, see [Calculate all other hour and FTE values for users and job roles in the Resource Planner](#calculate-all-other-hour-and-fte-values-for-users-and-job-roles-in-the-resource-planner).
+  For more information about how the all other values display in the Resource Planner when using FTE, see the section [Calculate all other hour and FTE values for users and job roles in the Resource Planner](#calculate-all-other-hour-and-fte-values-for-users-and-job-roles-in-the-resource-planner) in this article.

 It is important to understand what the FTE is for each of your users and their job roles to accurately manage your resources as you are assigning them to work.